www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-05-31-create-no-code-gel-editor.md

     * [ ] Add argumentation via pop-up to reformatted solution output: https://tabulator.info/docs/6.2/menu#cell-context
     * [ ] Color cells based on their ratings: https://tabulator.info/docs/6.2/format
     * [ ] Output parsed constraint tree in editors, in order to be able to double-check the results, of defining the constraints.
-* [ ] Consider using own table implementation for front end, in order to be able to annotate data to table.
+* [o] Consider using own table implementation for front end, in order to be able to annotate data to table.
   Argumentation data would be such an example, where data is only marked with table cell background color and made visible by a click of the user on the respective cell.
+  -> The currently used framework Tabulator provides all required functionality for that.